 Also read: Understand Types of Electric Vehicles

-These CHAdeMO charging stations require high-powered, highly specialized equipment to install and maintain.
+These DC charging stations require high-powered, highly specialized equipment to install and maintain.
 All-electric cars do not support charging with these Level 3 Chargers.
 Many plug-in hybrid EVs don’t have this charging capability, and few all-electric vehicles cannot be charged with a DC Fast Charger.

 Also read: Understand Pros & Cons of Electric Vehicle